viniciusfranca019/Boilerplate-node-ts/README.md

     - make serve : will start the app with docker
     - make dev : will build and start the app with docker and use the ts-node-dev
     - make shell : will open the container app shell on your terminal

+## obs
+    - if you have any suggestions make a PR